 The Hunger Project’s goal is to end world hunger.
 Our approach is different – we see people living in hunger as the solution, not the problem.
 We shift the mindsets of women and men so they transform into leaders for the sustainable end of hunger.
 Then, through our programs such as education, microfinance, agriculture and health, we empower people with the skills, knowledge and resources they need to break the poverty cycle themselves.

 We’ve always believed the end of hunger is possible – and now 193 world leaders have agreed to 17 Global Goals to end poverty, inequality and halt climate change.
-This mean we can all work collectively and collaboratively towards the end of hunger.
+This means we can all work collectively and collaboratively towards the end of hunger.

 We invite you, your business or your organisation to get involved with our work and join our global movement of people passionate about ending hunger.
 We believe that we each have a role to play in ending hunger – what’s yours?